JiaLingTu/Laplacian-blob-detector/README.md

 Or you can modify the code `detector = blob_detector(Opt)` to `detector = blob_detector(params)`

 > Note: Test image should be in img folder.
+> For details of the meaning of the parsers, please refer to the [Jupyter notebook](./main.ipynb)